mkruisbrink/mkruisbrink.github.io/_posts/2022-08-08-installing-Rstudio.md

 * Configuration and setting up RStudio

 >
 **Note:** As a prerequisite, you need R itself before you can use RStudio.
-Installing R (the software environment and language itself that enables you to perform statistical computing and make insanely beautiful graphics) can be done by following [this guide on Base R installation]().
+Installing R (the software environment and language itself that enables you to perform statistical computing and make insanely beautiful graphics) can be done by following [this guide for base R installation]({% post_url 2022-08-08-installing-base-R %})

 ## What is RStudio?
 RStudio is an open-source software project and computer program that allows you to interact with the R computing language that you've previously installed on your system.
 RStudio provides you with a Graphical User Interface (GUI) that serves as a *front-end* which literally lies on top of R. RStudio is thus an **IDE** specifically for R.